Wireless networking security

 - You should password-protect access to a wireless local area network (WLAN) - most products allow this facility but you must make sure that it is enabled.

-- Passwords should be 'strong' - they should not be easy to unlock by trial and error, and should include letters, numbers and special characters.
-Wireless passwords should be over 10 characters long.
+- Passwords should be 'strong' - they should not be easy to unlock by trial and error and should include letters, numbers and special characters.
+Wireless passwords should be over ten characters long.
 Avoid using common words, names or memorable dates for your passwords.
-Find password strategies that can help your organisation remain secure.
+Find password strategies to help keep your business secure.

 - Employees should fully understand the importance of IT security.